 - 6.1.1 The vehicle manufacturer is required to provide the Euro NCAP Secretariat with colour data (expected impact speeds are not required) detailing the performance of the vehicle in the CCRs and CCRm scenarios for all overlap and impact speed combinations.
-The prediction is to be done for both AEB and FCW system tests where applicable. - All data must be supplied by the manufacturer before any testing begins, preferably with delivery of the test vehicle(s). - Data shall be provided for each grid point according to the following colour scheme for CCRs (10-50km/h for AEB and 30-80km/h for FCW) and CCRm (30-80km/h for both AEB and FCW):
+The prediction is to be done for both AEB and FCW system tests where applicable. - All data must be supplied by the manufacturer before any testing begins, preferably with delivery of the test vehicle(s). - 6.1.3 Data shall be provided for each grid point for CCRs (10-50km/h for AEB and 55-80km/h for FCW) and CCRm (30-80km/h for AEB) according to the colour scheme detail in the Euro NCAP Assessment Protocol Safety Assist Section 4.3.2. - 6.1.4 The vehicle manufacturer is required to provide the Euro NCAP Secretariat with data detailing the performance of the vehicle in the CCCscp scenario for all test speed combinations.
+The prediction is to be provided for both AEB and FCW system tests where applicable.
+Where predictions state insufficient performance to score points, the tests will not be performed. - 6.1.5 For the Car-to-Car head-on scenarios the vehicle manufacturer must supply a dossier detailing how their vehicle responds in the CCFhol and CCFhos test scenarios.
+The dossier must, at least, detail the expected performance of the system (TTC of warning when applicable , TTC of AEB activation and speed reduction) and include an extract of the owner's manual where the system limitations are described.